-2.3 Our fees and charges normally incur Goods and Services Tax (GST).
-If this is the case, GST is payable by you.
+- GST: Goods and services tax (“GST”) is usually incurred on our fees and charges and if this is the case, GST is payable by you.

 2.7 Third Parties: Although you may expect to be reimbursed by a third party for our fees and expenses, and although our invoices may at your request or with your approval be directed to a third party, you remain responsible for payment to us if the third party fails to pay us.

-3.2 Confidential information concerning you will as far as is practicable be made available only to those within our firm who are providing legal services to you.
+- Confidential information concerning you will as far as practicable be made available only to those within our firm who are providing legal services to you.